moraloco/codereviewbot/README.md

 ## Contribution

-Fork, modify, and contribute to enhance functionality or adapt to specific use-cases.
+Feel free to fork, modify, and contribute to enhance functionality or adapt to specific use-cases.
+Contributions, issues, and feature requests are welcome!